romcal/romcal/README.md

 - [Calendar definitions and contributions ⇗](/docs/calendar-definitions.md)
 - [Codebase Documentation ⇗](https://romcal.github.io/romcal/)

 ## Description

-romcal generates the liturgical calendar of the Catholic Church used by the Roman Rite (post-Vatican II).
+Romcal generates liturgical calendars of the Roman Rite of the Roman Catholic Church.
 Output conforms to the revised liturgical calendar as approved by Paul VI in [Mysterii Paschalis](http://w2.vatican.va/content/paul-vi/en/motu_proprio/documents/hf_p-vi_motu-proprio_19690214_mysterii-paschalis.html) dated 14 February 1969.
-The rules are defined in the [_General Instruction on the Roman Missal_](https://www.catholicculture.org/culture/library/view.cfm?recnum=337) (GIRM) and the [_General Norms for the Liturgical Year and the Calendar_](https://www.catholicculture.org/culture/library/view.cfm?id=10842).
+The rules are defined in the [_General Instruction on the Roman Missal_](https://www.catholicculture.org/culture/library/view.cfm?recnum=337) (GIRM) and the [_General Norms for the Liturgical Year and the Calendar_](https://www.catholicculture.org/culture/library/view.cfm?id=10842) (GNLY).

 - :date: **Perpetual calendar:**<br> romcal allows querying liturgical dates for any year in the standard calendar.
   Note that dates for years before 1969 will still be returned in a format conforming to the calendar reforms of 1969, even though those years came before this calendar reform.